tommi267/flashcards-starter/README.md

 ## Features to be Added

-- different set of questions and answers
+- Different set of questions and answers
-- show answers to incorrect
+- Show answers to incorrect
-- timer
+- Add a timer to show users how long it took them to complete

 ## Contributors